PNNL-Comp-Mass-Spec/DB-Schema-Export-Tool/README.md

 Use /L to log messages to a file; you can optionally specify a log file name using /L:LogFilePath.

-Use /LogFolder to specify the folder to save the log file in.
+Use /LogDirectory to specify the directory to save the log file in.
 * By default, the log file is created in the current working directory.

 Use /Preview to count the number of database objects that would be exported